 1) You can do this step well in advance.
 Make 1 cup of Chris Lilly's Spicy Apricot Glaze.
 Put the chicken broth in a pan and whisk in 4 tablespoons of the glaze over medium heat until it is dissolved.
 Put both the glaze and the broth in the fridge.

 2) Prepare your grill for 2-zone cooking and preheat it to about 225°F on the indirect side.
 If the skin has not been removed, remove it, and trim off almost all the fat leaving no more than a thin layer.
 The fat does not penetrate the meat and people will just trim it off at the table and there goes your glaze.
 If it came with a prepackaged glaze, throw it out.
 If there is a glaze already on the meat, rinse it off.
 Chris' glaze is better.
 If it is spiral-sliced, let some water get into the sliced areas to help reduce moisture loss.

 4) Tear off about 5' of aluminum foil, if you have double strength, that's better.
 Fold it in half to make it about 2 1/2' in length.
-Take the ham off the grill, place the flat side on the foil making sure you don't puncture the foil with the bone, pour 1/2 cup of water over the meat and seal the meat and water in the foil making it look like a giant candy kiss.
+Take the ham off the grill, place the flat side on the foil making sure you don't puncture the foil with the bone, pour 1/2 of the broth/glaze mix over the meat and seal the meat and broth/glaze mix in the foil making it look like a giant candy kiss.
 Crimp the seams tight.
-We don't want any steam escaping and water leaking.
+We don't want any steam escaping or broth leaking.
 This technique helps it cook faster by generating a little steam, which penetrates faster than dry heat, and keeps the meat moist.
 If it is leaking, use another layer of foil or place it in a pan.
-Place it back on the indirect side at about 225°F. If you have a leave-in meat thermometer, insert it now through the foil into the fat end, so the tip is about 1" away from the bone.
+Place it back on the indirect side at about 225°F. If you have a leave-in meat thermometer, insert it now through the foil into the fat end above the liquid level, so the tip is about 1" away from the bone.
 Watch the oven temp and try to keep it around 225°F.